Setup

 The goal of this chapter is to create a brand-new Ruby on Rails application with two pages:

-For this tutorial, I'll be very quick on the setup as it will only be very simple Ruby on Rails code.
+For this tutorial, I'll be very quick on the setup as it will only involve very simple Ruby on Rails code.
 Let's go ahead and create this application:

 rails new authentication-course